• Skip to primary navigation

 What are Gourds?

-Gourds are also called cucurbits, and under this family are the squash, melons, and cucumbers, according to Wikipedia: Cucurbitaceae.
+Gourds are also called cucurbits; this family includes squash, melons, and cucumbers, according to Wikipedia.
 I swore I knew the answer to this, but in my head, gourds were just pumpkins and hard-shelled squashes.

 However, it includes melon, watermelon, squash, cucumber, and zucchini.
-This section will focus on how to prep anything related to gourds when it comes along during my preps.
+This section will focus on how to prep anything related to gourds when they come along during my preps.

-Acorn squash, a winter squash variety, features a distinctive acorn-like shape with ridged, dark green skin and sweet, yellow-orange flesh.
+Acorn squash, a winter squash variety, features a distinctive acorn-like shape, ridged, dark-green skin, and sweet, yellow-orange flesh.
 Rich in nutrients, it's a versatile and delicious addition to autumn and winter culinary creations.

-Begin by washing the acorn squash thoroughly to remove any dirt or debris from the skin.
+Begin by thoroughly washing the acorn squash to remove any dirt or debris from its skin.

 tip of the acorn squash sliced off with both resting on the cutting board next to a santoku knife